Independent data study · 20 models

 Methodology

 We price one standardised task — 3,000 input tokens and 500 output tokens — using each vendor's published per-token list price, then multiply to a per-1,000-task figure.
 We use list prices (not negotiated or committed-use discounts), uncached input, and the vendor's own region-neutral USD rate.
 Hosted open-weight models reflect the named host's price, not the cost of self-hosting the weights, which has entirely different economics.
 Reasoning models are priced on visible tokens only; their hidden reasoning tokens bill as output and will increase real-world cost beyond the figure shown.
-Every rate links to the vendor's public pricing page in our source dataset, and the whole set is re-verified weekly — this study was last confirmed 2026-05-28.
+Every rate links to the vendor's public pricing page in our source dataset.
+The last completed full-dataset check was 2026-07-14; confirm material decisions against the linked vendor source.

 This data is free to cite and reference under CC BY 4.0 — a link back to this page is appreciated.
 Figures are list prices that change often; confirm against the vendor before committing a budget.